 You might not realize it, but if you are involved in an innovation project that is aiming to generate additional business value by leveraging data and analytics, your success very much depends on your organization’s CISO and the team around that function.
 Don’t believe me?
 Well, read on.

 We know that BIG DATA is EVERYWHERE.
 In fact, it has gotten so pervasive that Gartner is starting to change their use of the term Big Data to simply “data and analytics."
 Because, well, that is what Big Data is all about, isn’t it?
 Today’s analytics have become more sophisticated and more powerful than ever before.
-The data sets for analysis are now so large that they are becoming hard to comprehend in terms of the sheer data volume.
 It is a good time to be alive for people who love to crunch data and who are constantly looking for patterns.